 Method:

-Carefully melt your white chocolate, divided into squares, in the microwave (or bain marie if you’re one of those mental types without a microwave – HOW do you survive?!)IMG_3923Add in your butter, in small blobs, and microwave it for 10 seconds/melt it with your interminable bain marie skills.
+Carefully melt your white chocolate, divided into squares, in the microwave (or bain marie if you’re one of those mental types without a microwave – HOW do you survive?!)Add in your butter, in small blobs, and microwave it for 10 seconds/melt it with your interminable bain marie skills.
 When completely melted, mix it well so you’ve got a horrendously tasty white goop.
 Set the mix aside to cool a little.

 Turn your oven on, to 180C.